 14.1 If a report by an Educational Psychologist or other professional, such as an Occupational Therapist, recommends the use of a laptop in class, pupils should aim to type faster than they write and touch typing classes are suggested to support this.
-If the laptop is consistently demonstrated to be part of a normal way of working in lessons, then it may be used in examinations.
+If the laptop is part of a normal way of working in lessons then it may be used in examinations.